 This scenario is fine for those users who are able to make full use of their newly purchased hardware.
 However, others are in great need of convenient services in case they do not understand how to use their new hardware fully or are faced with some problem.
 That is where the Company has a chance to show what it can do.
-Basic sales of products such as iPhones, iPads, Nexus smartphones/tablets or Kindles do not make much profit.
+Basic sales of products such as iPhones or iPads do not make much profit.
 But if customers subscribe to premium services, the relationship with them can be maintained for a long period time, and service sales will contribute to earnings.
 In that sense, the Company is continuing to handle new products in a proactive way.